ClickCease Virginia Wrongful Death Lawyer

 In Virginia, the people who can sue for wrongful death are the deceased person’s spouse, children, or grandchildren.
 The deceased person’s parents may file the claim if they received support from the victim, such as living expenses, food, shelter, healthcare, or home assistance.

-Virginia law is strict about who may file the wrongful death case.
-The claim must be brought about by the personal representative of the estate.
+Virginia law is strict about who may file a wrongful death case.
+The personal representative of the estate must bring about the claim.
 A personal representative is also known as an executor.
 If the victim’s spouse was the executor of the will, then only she can bring about a wrongful death lawsuit.

 What Damages Can I Receive in a Virginia Wrongful Death Claim?

-There are several categories of damages the surviving family members may receive in a wrongful death claim.
+The surviving family members may receive several categories of damages in a wrongful death claim.
 They are:

 Many times, a wrongful death is a sudden death – the family has very little time to prepare.
 The average funeral costs in Virginia are nearly $8,000.
-The Regan Zambri Long Virginia wrongful death lawyers will work to secure damages for the funeral and burial so you are fully reimbursed.
+Our wrongful death lawyers will work to secure damages for the funeral and burial so you are fully reimbursed.

 Pain and suffering is one of the non-economic damages you can request in the wrongful death claim.
 These damages are to supposed to compensate the surviving family members who have experienced emotional distress and mental anguish after the death of their loved one.
 Your Regan Zambri Long wrongful death attorney will take the pain and suffering of you and your family into consideration when filing the wrongful death claim and building your case.

 Loss of consortium is a specific type of pain and suffering damage.
 In a personal injury claim, the definition of loss of consortium has changed over the years.
 At first, loss of consortium damages could be collected by the deceased person’s spouse.
 It is meant to compensate the spouse for the loss of marital relations.
 However, over the years loss of consortium has extended to other family members.
 Now, children may receive damages for loss of consortium.
-They will no longer have the parental guidance, love, and affection of their parent.
+They will no longer have their parent’s parental guidance, love, and affection.
 If a parent loses a child, they may receive loss of consortium benefits if the child served as a caregiver.

-These damages are awarded to the surviving family members in order to punish the defendant for willful or wanton conduct.
-This means, if the defendant acted in extremely reckless or with careless behavior that led to your loved one’s death, you may be able to collect punitive damages as both financial compensation and punishment.
+These damages are awarded to the surviving family members to punish the defendant for willful or wanton conduct.
+This means if the defendant acted in extremely reckless or careless behavior that led to your loved one’s death, you may be able to collect punitive damages as both financial compensation and punishment.

-Your Regan Zambri Long wrongful death lawyer will go over all the damages you can recover during your free consultation.
+Regan Zambri Long will review all the damages you can recover during your free consultation.
 Reach out today to speak with an experienced wrongful death lawyer who can help you secure the maximum financial compensation.

-How Can Regan Zambri Long Help with Your Virginia Wrongful Death Claim?
+How Can Our Virginia Wrongful Death Lawyer Help?

-Our law firm has been serving the Virginia community for over 30 years.
-Our Virginia personal injury lawyers have secured millions for our clients in those three decades, including $77 million for families who lost loved one’s due to a landlord’s negligence.
+Our Virginia personal injury lawyers have secured millions for the families of wrongful death victims in over three decades, including $77 million for families who lost loved ones due to a landlord’s negligence.
 We are confident we can help you build a solid case that will help you recover compensation.

 At Regan Zambri Long, we do not accept a fee unless we win a settlement or verdict in your favor.
 You read that correctly – you will not pay anything out of pocket up front for our services.
 When we negotiate damages, we will negotiate lawyer fees, as well.
 You will have an expert legal team behind you that will be with you until the very end of the wrongful death case.
 Your free consultation will start the process, so call today.
-You will speak with a compassionate Virginia wrongful death attorney who will help you decide the legal action you should take.
+You will speak with a compassionate Virginia wrongful death attorney who will help you decide your legal action.

 5 stars Paul Cornoni Maryland Wrongful Death Lawyer and motorcycle accident lawyer